Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Article proposal

 where $\ket{\omega}$ represents the marked vertex, $\epsilon$ represents an edge that is not a self-loop, and $\circlearrowleft_{\tau}$ are the self-loops that will have their phases inverted.
 In this way, $Q$ acts in the coin and vertex space described in Equation \ref{eq:hilbert-space-quantum-walks}, contrary to Equation \ref{eq:query-oracle-grover}, where $Q$ acts in the vertex space.
 Consider an arbitrary state $\ket{\textbf{x}}$.
 When applying the proposed oracle, the phase of the components that represent their edges is considered individually.
 Considering Equation \ref{eq:modified-oracle-application}, at each step of the quantum walk an oracle query is applied to each edge of the state by linearity.

 Here also there are two possibilities.
 The first possibility is that $\ket{\textbf{x}}$ does not contain the target state.
 The second possibility is that $\ket{\textbf{x}}$ contains the target state.
 Finally, it is necessary to define the self-loop to have its phase inverted.
-The phase of just a single self-loop will be changed in this work.
-Consider the state $\ket{\circlearrowleft_{\tau=0}}$ as the target self-loop without loss of generality.
+Here, the phase of $s$ self-loops is inverted, where experiments with $1 \leqslant s \leqslant m$ were done.
+The simpler situation where only one single self-loop is inverted can be used to illustrate the process.
+Consider the states $\ket{\circlearrowleft_{\tau=j}}$ as the target self-loops without loss of generality.
 Therefore, the description of the oracle is done as follows,